moos/wordpos/README.md

 In this case only one lookup was found.
 But there could be several.

-Or use WordNet's inherited method directly:
+Or use WordNet's inherited method:

 ```js
 wordpos.lookup('great', console.log);